The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

-There are three official weBoost bundles that all include the weBoost Drive 4G-X booster.
-The original vehicle focused booster kit, a version marketed to truckers, and now a version explicitly marketed to RVers.
+The antenna kits available are the original vehicle focused booster kit (June 2015), a version marketed to over the road truckers (June 2016), and now a version explicitly marketed to RVers (April 2017).

 Here is what is included in each:

 - Drive 4G-X (Original/Vehicle): Includes a 4" mag-mount roof antenna at the end of a 12.5' cable, and a small interior patch antenna - also on a 12.5" cable.
 Intended for installation on a metal vehicle roof, with installation of a ground plane it can be made to work quite well on an RV roof. $479.

 - Drive 4G-X OTR: Marketed to the "over the road" big-rig truck market, this kit (announced June 2016) swaps the 4" stubby antenna for the 24" tall rigid version of weBoost's 4G-OTR "trucker" antenna (weBoost also sells separately a 19" spring mounted version of this antenna that might be more RV appropriate for some).
 The interior antenna remains the small patch antenna.
 This combo continues to outperform all other mobile boosters we test, and is our top recommendation if you can manage the antenna installation. $499

 - Drive 4G-X RV: New in April 2017 (and not to be confused with their RV 4G Booster kit) is targeted explicitly for RV installations.
 It combines a shorter pole/ladder mount style external antenna with a directional indoor desktop antenna.
 However the kit makes some compromises with less efficient antennas, use of connectors and mismatches that holds it back from performing as well as the OTR kit. $499